Al-Azif/entitlement-database-builder/README.md

 4. Click the icon that appeared in the address bar
 5. Download/Submit the file

-If you get a "No Session Cookie" error try going to your "Account Settings" then try again
+If you get a "No Session Cookie" error try going to your "Account Settings" then try again.

+Submissions are **NOT** mandatory, if you click download it will only offer a download for your computer, nothing will be uploaded.

 ## How do you protect my information
 None of the information has data linked to your account beyond a connection that can be made between the items, the order they are in, the purchase datetime, and your IP in the server logs.
 I defend against this in the following ways: